vsicurella/SuperVirtualKeyboard/README.md

 FEATURES:

- * This plugin does not yet offer retuning capabilities, so you will have to alter your synth's tuning. *
+ - * This plugin does not yet offer retuning capabilities, so you will have to alter your synth's tuning. *

  - Select a scale from a large selection of mode presets then click the keys on the keyboard to play.

- - Hold "Shift" to hold down notes, "Alt" for "Mono Legato" mode, and /-not yet-/ "Space" to retrigger held notes.
+ - Hold "Shift" to hold down notes, "Alt" for "Mono Legato" mode, and "Space" to de/retrigger held notes.

  - Use "Up" & "Down" keys on held notes to transpose by one interval, or "Left" & "Right" keys to transpose by one modal step.
    At this time, modal transposition is only possible if all held notes belong to the same mode (all white, all black, etc.)